We are pleased to announce Dr. Najwa Javed as our Fifteenth Muslim Woman of the Month!

 It’s just like anything in life.
 We need to understand our body to make health and wellness be at the core of it.
 Sometimes we just can’t and we don’t.
 But, there’s a huge shift right now in this new generation.
 We’re all about preserving our mental, physical, and emotional health.

 This is the best time, out of all the times it could have been, that we’re actually promoting foot health for women and men.
-If you don’t wear the proper type of shoe, what ends up mostly happening is that you have pain.
+If you don’t wear the proper type of shoe, what ends up happening is that you have pain.
 People will tolerate a lot of it until they can’t anymore.
 Most patients won’t come in for foot pain, leg pain, or back pain until it’s so bad.

 I always tell patients, “It’s like going to the dentist or to the optometrist.”
-You have a need: You have to get your mouth cleaned; you have to make sure that your oral health is good; you have to make sure that your vision is good.
+You have a need: you have to get your mouth cleaned; you have to make sure that your oral health is good; you have to make sure that your vision is good.
 So you go in, get checked, and make sure that whatever you need to do, you do it.
 Brush your teeth twice a day, floss, wear your contacts, and wear your glasses.

 View this post on Instagram